 Note: See External Assessors section below for appointing External Examiner as provider of subject/academic expertise.
 External Examiners must not act as both arbiter of standards and as provider of subject/academic expertise without advance permission from the Proctors.

 All appointments of External Examiners require approval from Senior Nominating Officers (SNOs) and from the Proctors, and must be submitted with a CV and External supporting information form.

 External Examiners can only be appointed for one term of office, of either three or four years.
 After serving one term of office, they cannot be reappointed for at least five years.

 The Proctors may grant permission for an External Examiner’s term of office to be extended beyond that stated in the standing order by one additional year.
 Such permissions will only be granted where there is sufficient justification of exceptional circumstances and must be sought well in advance of the start of the academic year.

 To appoint External Examiner for a one year extension, you simply nominate the external examiner via the EAP Portal as normal.
 The appointment must however be submitted with a document outlining the exceptional circumstances along with sufficient justifications as to why an extension would be appropriate (as ‘Other Files’) in addition to CV and External supporting information form.

 The system will automatically recognise this reappointment as a one year extension and will not roll over the appointment to subsequent academic year.
 It will also disallow the same External Examiner from being reappointed again for at least five years.

-For regulations relating to the appointment of External Examiners, Please see Part 6 of the Regulations for the Conduct of University Examinations and Annex J of the Policy and Guidance for Examiners and others involved in University Examinations
+For regulations relating to the appointment of External Examiners, please see Part 6 of the Regulations for the Conduct of University Examinations and the Examinations and assessments framework (EAF).

 Exam Boards may, at their discretion, choose to appoint Assessors to assist them with their duties, for example with setting exam questions and marking scripts.